funny-bytes/hapi-swagger-static/README.md

 # hapi-swagger-static

 Plugin for Hapi v17 providing a static html documentation page.
-It's a small companion plugin for `hapi-swagger` utilizing `bootprint` and `bootprint-openapi` to create a static page from the `/swagger.json`.
+It's a small companion plugin for `hapi-swagger` or `hapi-swaggered` utilizing `bootprint` and `bootprint-openapi` to create a static page from the `/swagger.json`.
 The static page is provided as route `/documentation.html` (can be renamed).